edmundedgar/bitcoin-branching-transaction-builder/README.md

 ### Features

-- Allows you to make and spend transactions using "OR" combinations of conditions.
+Allows you to make and spend transactions using "OR" combinations of conditions.

+For example:
+- Alice + Bob
+- OR
-- For example, Alice + Bob OR Chika + Dave (but not Alice + Chika or Bob + Dave).
+- Chika + Dave
+- * But not (Alice + Chika) or (Bob + Dave)

-- Each of these sets of conditions is treated as a "subscript".
+Each of these sets of conditions is treated as a "subscript".
-- Subscripts should look like standard transactions that bitcoinjs-lib understands.
+Subscripts should look like standard transactions that bitcoinjs-lib understands.
-- The most common of these is m of n pub multisig.
+The most common of these is m of n pub multisig.

-- See test/branching_transaction_builder.js for examples.
+See test/branching_transaction_builder.js for examples.

 ## License